Oh, so you’ve just finished your basic Spanish course?

-Okay, imagine telling him to do the exact same lecture all over again, 3-4 times, because you wanna review and make sure that you didn’t miss anything.
+Okay, imagine telling him to do the exact same lecture all over again, for the fourth time, because you want to review and make sure that you didn’t miss anything.

-Or imagine telling your teacher to stop/pause because you have to go to the bathroom.
+Or telling your teacher to pause the lesson because you have to go to the bathroom.

 And here’s the kicker.
-Not only are online courses much more effective, not only are they more engaging, not only do they give you control of your program, not only do they give you total access any time of day, but they come absolutely free!
+Not only are online courses more effective, more engaging, allow for more control of your program, give you total access any time of day—but many are absolutely free!

 How’s that for weighing the pros and cons, huh?

-They not only lower the costs of education by obliterating the concept of tuition fees, online education bypasses commuting expenses or the equivalent cost of your commuting time.
+Online courses lower the costs of education by obliterating the concept of tuition fees.
+They also bypass commuting expenses and time!

-Season 3 is the natural extension of the first 80 lessons that introduced Spanish in its most basic form.
+Seasons 2 and 3 are natural extensions of the first 40 lessons that introduced Spanish in its most basic form.